What is ‘organic search’?

 Other types of organic search results

-Let’s refer to the results we showed above as ‘organic listings’ since we believe other non-paid results qualify as ‘organic,’ although they’re not generally referred to as such.
+Let’s refer to the above results as ‘organic listings’ since we believe other non-paid results qualify as ‘organic,’ although they’re not generally referred to as such.

 A featured snippet is a richer extraction of content than a listing.
 The snippet appears at the top of the search results.
 Here’s an example of a list.
 Other forms of featured snippets include tables and steps (such as recipes).